NmasinachiMary/Linux-Mastery-Path/README.md

 Follow me through this journey and you are welcome to contribute to it.

-# Connect with me: You can find me on:
+# Connect with me, you can find me on:
 Linkedln: https://www.linkedin.com/in/iwundu-nmasinachi-mary-984217162/

 YouTube: https://www.youtube.com/@NmasinachiMary